Payment integration throughout the booking lifecycle

 ScheduleOnce has partnered with PayPal to offer payment integration through all phases of the booking lifecyle.
 From the initial booking, through to rescheduling and cancellations, you can increase sales, generate additional revenue streams, and reduce administrative overhead (See Figure 1).

 Figure 1: Payment integration throughout the booking lifecycle

 Accept secure payments

 The ScheduleOnce connector for PayPal allows you to collect payments as an integral part of your booking process.
-Customers can purchase your Event types using a credit/debit card or a PayPal account.
+Customers can pay for your services using a credit/debit card or a PayPal account.
 Simply connect your PayPal account, configure your payment settings, and ScheduleOnce takes care of all payment activities in an automated and secure manner.

 You can accept secure payments when:

-- Customers reschedule a booking: The Reschedule policy can stipulate that Customers will be charged a reschedule fee according to the timing of the reschedule.
-Charging for rescheduling actions generates an additional revenue stream and reduces unnecessary rescheduling activity.
+- Customers reschedule a booking: The Reschedule policy can stipulate that Customers will be charged a reschedule fee based on the remaining time before the scheduled meeting.
+Charging for rescheduling actions generates an additional revenue stream and reduces unnecessary rescheduling.

 Automatic refunds allow you to build trust and increase customer satisfaction when sessions are canceled.
 Partial or full refunds are instantly credited back to customers based on the cancellation policies you define.